MaRuCien/hello-world/README.md

 1. One-line comments start with two forward slash characters //
 2. Multiline comments start with a forward slash and an asterisk /* and end with an asterisk and a forward slash */

-## Basic operators

-### Arithmetic Operators

-Now in programming, we often use both numbers and variables (that store numbers)!
-We perform the math operations the same way with variables as we do with numbers.

-1. Addition +
-2. Subtraction -
-3. Multiplication *
-4. Division /
-5. Exponentiation **
-6. Modulo or Remainder (returns the remainder of the division) %
-7. Increment (add 1) ++
-8. Decrement (subtract 1) --

-### NaN

-In most other cases, when it’s hard to make sense of the arithmetic expression, the result will be NaN or “not-a-number”.